Union for FAA’s safety engineers urges more changes to Boeing 737 MAX before it can fly again

 “Based on a history of four fatal accidents in the last 24 years, the alerting design should be upgraded,” NATCA states.

-NATCA also reiterates another recommendation previously raised by Ewbank, which is that the warning light on a MAX instrument panel indicating that the jet’s autothrottle is disconnected is too similar to a different warning related to airspeed and has no aural backup warning as current regulations stipulate.
+NATCA also reiterates another recommendation previously raised by Ewbank, which is that the warning light on a MAX instrument panel indicating that the jet’s autothrottle is disconnected is too similar to a different warning related to airspeed and has no aural backup warning.
+This design isn’t permitted under the latest safety regulations.

+Separately, NATCA recommends revising the instructions to pilots of how to handle the emergency if the horizontal tail swivels uncommanded by the pilot to push the jet’s nose down.

+NATCA says the procedure as now rewritten by Boeing is lacking because it fails to specifically tell the pilots that before they hit the cutout switches to kill electrical power to the motor moving the tail, they first need to use the thumb switches on the control column to get the tail back to a near neutral position.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.